 Welcome to CDA Hearing Help, part of Cambridgeshire Deaf Association

-We have been delivering services for local people with hearing loss since 1978.
-Originally we provided them under the name of CAMTAD and then later Cambridgeshire Hearing Help CIO.
-On 1st April 2022 they transferred to Cambridgeshire Deaf Association who support and will sustain the original mission of: reducing the impact of hearing loss on people’s lives across Cambridgeshire.
+We have been delivering services for local Cambridgeshire people, with hearing loss since 1978.
+Originally, provided under the name of CAMTAD and then later Cambridgeshire Hearing Help CIO.

 For more information about the merger, please visit CDA’s website.

-For batteries you don’t need to book an appointment, just turn up.
+For batteries also please just turn up.

-Postal battery service no longer available.
+Our postal battery service no longer available.

 Our 2024 opening dates are as follows: